West Suffolk College

 This course is delivered at the University of Suffolk at West Suffolk College in Bury St Edmunds.

-The BEng (Hons) Electrical Engineering will follow-on from the successful completion of a relevant Higher National Diploma or Foundation Degree.
-To complete the BEng with this University you will first need to apply for and complete the HNC Mechanical Engineering (120 credits) followed the HND Mechanical Engineering progression route (120 credits) before enrolling on the the BEng Electrical Engineering (120 credits).
+The course will follow-on from the successful completion of a relevant Higher National Diploma or Foundation Degree.
+To complete the BEng with this University you will first need to apply for and complete the HNC Mechanical Engineering (120 credits) and a relevant HND (120 credits) before enrolling on the BEng (120 credits).

-The overall aim of the BEng (Hons) Electrical Engineering programme is to equip students with the fundamental knowledge commensurate for an incorporated engineer role within industry, or pursue Masters or PhD level qualifications.
+The overall aim of the BEng (Hons) Mechanical Engineering programme is to equip students with the fundamental knowledge commensurate for an incorporated engineer role within industry, or pursue Masters or PhD level qualifications.

 The curriculum provides detailed coverage of engineering materials and applied thermodynamics, whilst also preparing students for future supervisory roles through the exploration of lean transition within engineering organisations and change management.
 The course also provides advanced research skill development through the implementation of a final dissertation project that provides an opportunity for students to explore and develop higher-level project design and implementation.